Kappaccinoh/zut/README.md

 - Alternating between players in competitive mode
 - Scoreboard to keep track of words answered by each participant?
 - Show which rooms are in progress

+# Done/Log
+2. Minor Backend Setup
+- (DONE) Show which rooms a player has already joined
+- (DONE) Owner should be able to delete each game room
+- (DONE) Back Button in each game room to navigate back to homescreen
+- (DONE) Show Rooms which a player has already created